Stepping into Autumn: Enjoy Some of London’s Secret Gardens

 3. Bonnington Square Gardens

-The Bonnington Square Gardens were designed by a team of local residents and architects, and built on ground damaged during the Second World War.
-The design of the gardens nods to the nearby Vauxhall Pleasure Gardens, and represents a community effort to bring a tranquil, natural ‘sanctuary’ to the city.
+The Bonnington Square Gardens were designed by a team of local residents and architects, and were built on ground damaged during the Second World War.
+They have been managed by the Bonningto Square Garden Association since 1993, when a long lease was granted for the space by Lambeth Council.

 4. Culpeper Community Garden